Immigration rules and the meaning of sole responsibility for children

 UK children law has moved a long way from the concepts of sole custody orders and occasional access rights for estranged parents.
 Family law now recognises just how important it is for both parents to play a meaningful role in their child’s life and courts have encouraged parents to agree flexible shared care arrangements with joint responsibility for welfare decisions.

 Contrast the UK children law approach to the care of children with the Home Office test of sole responsibility for children and the Home Office approach appears out of touch with the common perception of what is in a child’s best interests.
-That is why many parents feel they have to get top London immigration solicitors on their side to help them navigate the sole responsibility test criteria to reunite their families.
+That is why many parents feel they have to get top London child law solicitors on their side to help them navigate the sole responsibility test criteria to reunite their families.